Psychological Function (Si)

 Comfort Sensing

 A continuous, fine-grained awareness of physical states - one's own and those of close others.
 The drive to establish and maintain comfort: the right temperature, the right fit, the right food, the right rest.
-Not luxury-seeking, but the quiet insistence that the body's basic conditions be met well.
+The quiet insistence that the body's basic conditions be met, and met well.

 Manifests as leisurely, sensuous, and tactile behavior.

-Informational Level: sensory perception of the immediate present (tastes, smells, touches), tracking of sensory dynamics, fine-detail visual-spatial memory.
+Informational Level: sensory perception of the immediate present (tastes, smells, touches, fit of materials), tracking whether sensations intensify or fade, early detection of illness from barely perceptible first signals.

-Social Level: caretaker of others' physical health, finisher and polisher of work, peacemaker, host of comfort and pleasant shared environments.
+Social Level: caretaker of others' physical health, hands-on craftworker, finisher and polisher of work, host of comfort and pleasant shared environments.

-Physical Level: skin and mucous membranes, heightened tactile and olfactory sensitivity, soft, well-fed, relaxed and grounded body, comfortable posture, smooth and neat movements.
+Biological Level: skin and mucous membranes, heightened tactile and gustatory sensitivity, soft, well-fed, relaxed and grounded body, posture maximally contacting its surface of support, smooth and unhurried movements.

-Extreme manifestations: overindulgence, smothering overcare, avoidance of necessary disruption, stagnation, threat blindness, exploitation vulnerability.
+Extreme manifestations: overindulgence, smothering overcare, disruption avoidance, stagnation, exploitation vulnerability, valetudinarianism.

 Bodily ease

 Idyllist (−): highly attuned to bodily sensations and physical needs, with enhanced sensitivity to taste, touch, and smell.
-Attentive to creating sensory comfort and caring for well-being.
-Notices and responds to subtle physical signals from the body and environment.
+Oriented fundamentally toward eliminating discomfort - pleasure arises from the removal of what disturbs rather than from active pursuit.
+Notices subtle physical signals from the body and environment early and responds by restoring sensory ease and care for well-being.

 Comfort Sensing with

-Power Sensing > immediate focus on present comfort and a strong reluctance to delay gratification
+Power Sensing > immediate focus on comfort and bodily satisfaction with low delay tolerance

-Structural Logic > preference for self-sufficient work at a comfortable personal pace avoiding external pressure
+Structural Logic > self-sufficient methodical craftsmanship at calm personal pace

 Comfort Sensing without

-Possibilities Intuiting > practical grounding of life goals strictly within the realms of everyday domestic reality
+Possibilities Intuition > practical grounding of goals in everyday domestic reality

 Analysis based on correlation patterns and empirical data